junxit/us-congress-bills-110/metadata.md

 - 2007-10-10 — Placed on the Union Calendar, Calendar No. 229.
 - 2007-10-10 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-370.
 - 2007-10-10 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-370.
+- 2007-10-15 — Rules Committee Resolution H. Res.
+742 Reported to House.
+Rule provides for consideration of H.R.
+2102 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+A specified amendment is in order.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+The amendment in the nature of a substitute recommended by the Committee on the Judiciary now printed in the bill shall be considered as adopted.
+- 2007-10-16 — Amendment (A003) offered by Mr. Boucher. (consideration: CR H11599-11601; text: CR H11599-11600)
+- 2007-10-16 — Amendment (A004) offered by Mr. Conyers. (consideration: CR H11602-11603; text: CR H11602)
+- 2007-10-16 — Amendment agreed to by House: On agreeing to the Boucher amendment (A003) Agreed to by voice vote.
+- 2007-10-16 — Amendment agreed to by House: On agreeing to the Conyers amendment (A004) Agreed to by voice vote.
+- 2007-10-16 — Considered under the provisions of rule H. Res.
+742. (consideration: CR H11587-11603; text of measure as introduced: CR H11587-11588; text of measure as reported in House: CR H11588-11589)
+- 2007-10-16 — DEBATE - Pursuant to the provisions of H.Res.
+742, the House proceeded with 10 minutes of debate on the Boucher amendment.
+- 2007-10-16 — DEBATE - The House proceeded with 10 minutes of debate on the Smith (TX) motion to recommit with instructions.
+The instructions contained in the motion seek to report the bill back to the House with an amendment regarding authority to consider national security interest.
+- 2007-10-16 — DEBATE - The House proceeded with one hour of debate on H.R.
+2102.
+- 2007-10-16 — House amendment agreed to: On agreeing to the Boucher amendment (A003) Agreed to by voice vote.
+- 2007-10-16 — House amendment agreed to: On agreeing to the Conyers amendment (A004) Agreed to by voice vote.
+- 2007-10-16 — House amendment offered
+- 2007-10-16 — House amendment offered
+- 2007-10-16 — House amendment offered
+- 2007-10-16 — House amendment offered/reported by : Amendment (A003) offered by Mr. Boucher.(consideration: CR H11599-11601; text: CR H11599-11600)
+- 2007-10-16 — House amendment offered/reported by : Amendment (A004) offered by Mr. Conyers.(consideration: CR H11602-11603; text: CR H11602)
+- 2007-10-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-10-16 — Mr. Smith (TX) moved to recommit with instructions to Judiciary.
+- 2007-10-16 — On agreeing to the Boucher amendment (A003) Agreed to by voice vote.
+- 2007-10-16 — On agreeing to the Conyers amendment (A004) Agreed to by voice vote.
+- 2007-10-16 — On motion to recommit with instructions Agreed to by the Yeas and Nays: 388 - 33 (Roll no. 972). (text: CR H11601)
+- 2007-10-16 — On passage Passed by recorded vote: 398 - 21 (Roll no. 973).
+- 2007-10-16 — Passed/agreed to in House: On passage Passed by recorded vote: 398 - 21 (Roll no. 973).
+- 2007-10-16 — Rule H. Res.
+742 passed House.
+- 2007-10-16 — Rule provides for consideration of H.R.
+2102 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+A specified amendment is in order.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+The amendment in the nature of a substitute recommended by the Committee on the Judiciary now printed in the bill shall be considered as adopted.
+- 2007-10-16 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H11601-11602; text: CR H11601)
+- 2007-10-16 — The previous question was ordered pursuant to the rule. (consideration: CR H11601)